ArnaudBois/SHYRKA_V0.1/README.md

 I've also an ymaha AV that can be controlled over HTTP I'am trying to get information from orange to control TV decoder and about livebox telephony.

-The project implements vocal recognition.
+The project implements vocal recognition,ModbusTCP (jamod)

 i'm french, forgive me my poor english :)